 Let's talk more about this notification: the first thought that comes into the mind of a technical person is: if you know what command I should run in a terminal, why don't you run it yourself, you stupid machine?
 The answer is “because that's not the complete command that you need to run”:

-output from `asoundconf list`, and use one of those sound
+$ asoundconf set-default-card You have omitted a necessary parameter.
+Please see the output from `asoundconf list`, and use one of those sound card(s) as the parameter.

 Okay, I'll bite

-Names of available sound cards:
+$ asoundconf list Names of available sound cards: Intel

-There's only one card.
-Why isn't it selected as default automatically, without forcing me to jump through hoops in a terminal?
-Think of the children (or, better, your mother)!
+automatically, without forcing me to jump through hoops in a terminal?
+Think

 But now I remember that Pulseaudio is supposed to be the default ALSA card.
 What will happen if I select Intel here?
 Will it break Pulseaudio?
 Oh dear, I've no idea.
 I'm afraid to do anything now.